cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 operator itself to reach the needed level of security.

 ## Operator Frameworks for Kubernetes
-Currently, a lot of frameworks exist to simplify the process of bootstrapping an operator/controller project and to write operators.
+Currently, many frameworks exist to simplify the process of bootstrapping an operator/controller project and to write operators.
 This chapter describes some of them without any claim to comprehensiveness.

 ### CNCF Operator Framework